Overlap renormalization group transformations for disordered systems: Overlap renormalization group transformations

 Having obtained a critical fixed point from the Wilson two-lattice matching Monte Carlo renormalization group method we can now conduct another set of calculations for the exponents $\gamma/\nu$, $\kappa_{q}/\nu$.
 The previous calculations of $\gamma/\nu$, $\kappa_{q}/\nu$ served only as a means to obtain an initial estimate of the fixed point without assuming any prior knowledge about the phase transition of the system.
 In fact, these calculations utilize equations which are strictly correct for the infinite-volume system and the estimates for these exponents should not be regarded as high-precision measurements.

-We will improve the accuracy of the previous calculations and render the equations suitable for finite systems by linearizing the renormalization group transformation.
+We will render the previous equations suitable for finite systems by linearizing the renormalization group transformation.
 In contrast to the previous calculations of $\gamma/\nu$, $\kappa_{q}/\nu$, which are conducted at a specific point in parameter space, we will now conduct the calculations via the use of finite differences.
-The benefit of considering finite differences is that one obtains robust calculations of critical quantities even if the system does not reside exactly at the critical fixed point.
-Specifically, we utilize L'H$\mathrm{\hat{o}}$pital's rule to obtain~\citep{PhysRevLett.128.081603}:
+The benefit of considering a linearization in the vicinity of the phase transition is that one obtains robust calculations of critical quantities even if the system does not reside exactly at the critical fixed point.
+Specifically, we utilize L'H$\mathrm{\hat{o}}$pital's rule to obtain~\cite{PhysRevLett.128.081603}:

 We now proceed to conduct the calculation of the exponents in the critical region which corresponds to the fixed point that emerged from the two-lattice matching approach.
-Based on the values of the overlap order parameter, which are depicted in Figs.~\ref{fig:figorig} and~\ref{fig:figlm}, we utilize systems with lattice sizes $\mathcal{L}'\neq \mathcal{L}$ to obtain a calculation of $\kappa_{q}/\nu=0.32(2)$.
+Based on the values of the overlap order parameter, which are depicted in Figs.~\ref{fig:figorig} and~\ref{fig:figlm}, we utilize systems with lattice sizes $\mathcal{L}'\neq \mathcal{L}$ to obtain a calculation of $\kappa_{q}/\nu=0.28(4)$.
 The values of the overlap susceptibility for the two systems are depicted in Figs.~\ref{fig:figsusc} and \ref{fig:figsusc2}.
-We obtain for the overlap susceptibility exponent $\gamma/\nu=2.26(4)$.
+We obtain for the overlap susceptibility exponent $\gamma/\nu=2.30(5)$.